Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 Completing this PR wasn't without difficulty, as lots of SciPy's brand new array API testing infrastructure needed improvements in the process.
-I contributed quite a few PRs to help make this testing infrastructure more robust, and squash some bugs;
+I contributed quite a few PRs to help make this testing infrastructure more robust and squash some bugs;
 you can find all of my merged contributions relating to array types [in this filtered view of SciPy's PR tracker](https://github.com/scipy/scipy/pulls?q=is%3Apr+author%3Alucascolley+is%3Amerged+label%3A%22array+types%22).
 This was also my first ever big contribution to Open Source, so there was a large (but very rewarding!) learning